deamorim2/sdbs/EN-US/geometry_returning.rst

     :class: inline

-* :command:`ST_Union([geometry])`: An aggregate version that takes in a set of geometries and returns the merged geometry for the entire group.
+* ST_Union_ ([geometry]): An aggregate version that takes in a set of geometries and returns the merged geometry for the entire group.
 The aggregate ST_Union can be used with the ``GROUP BY`` SQL statement to create carefully merged subsets of basic geometries.
 It is very powerful,

-As an example of :command:`ST_Union` aggregation, consider our ``nyc_census_blocks`` table.
+As an example of ST_Union_ aggregation, consider our ``nyc_census_blocks`` table.
 Census geography is carefully constructed so that larger geographies can be built up from smaller ones.
-So, we can create a census tracts map by merging the blocks that form each tract (as we do later in :ref:`creatingtractstable`).
+So, we can create a census tracts map by merging the blocks that form each tract.
 Or, we can create a county map by merging blocks that fall within each county.

 To carry out the merge, note that the unique key ``blkid`` actually embeds information about the higher level geographies.
 Here are the parts of the key for Liberty Island we used earlier: